Leela and the Genestalk: Plot

 After the Planet Express crew realize that Leela is gone, Fry and Bender fly to Mom's facility to rescue Leela.
-They find Leela in the lab, where Fry is horrified to see Leela's entire body has been transformed into the mass of tentacles that Dr. Tenderman predicted.
+They find Leela in the lab where Fry is horrified to see Leela's entire body has been transformed into the mass of tentacles that Dr. Tenderman had predicted.
 While trying to escape from the lab, Fry, Leela, and Bender encounter a giant bound to an operating table connected to medical machinery.
-Believing that he is suffering from Mom's genetic experiments, Leela frees the giant, who chases the escapees until they flee down the drain of the giant's bathroom sink.
-The drain carries the three back to the bridge of the facility, where Leela confronts Mom.
+Believing that he is suffering from Mom's genetic experiments, Leela frees the giant who chases the escapees until they flee down the drain of the giant's bathroom sink.
+The drain carries the three back to the bridge of the facility where Leela confronts Mom.
 In order to put a stop to the experiments, Leela causes the facility to fly out of control.
-As it nears the ground, it passes close by the Planet Express headquarters, to which Fry, Leela, and Bender jump to safety.
+As it nears the ground, it passes close by the Planet Express headquarters to which Fry, Leela, and Bender jump to safety.

 Back at Planet Express, Leela attempts to end her and Fry's relationship, believing there's no possibility that he wants to be with her after what she's become.
 Fry refuses, promising her that he doesn't care how she looks, she'll always be the woman he loves.
 Touched, she thanks him and they share a loving kiss.

-Later, Mom drops by to thank Leela for helping her to "engineer the perfect bean", incorporating suction cups which prevent the stalks from collapsing under their own weight.
+Just then, Mom drops by in a cloud-based transport to thank Leela for helping her to "engineer the perfect bean", incorporating suction cups which prevent the stalks from collapsing under their own weight.
 Leela is still opposed to genetic engineering in principle.
 Mom attempts to sway her by re-introducing her to the giant, whom she has cured of hereditary gigantism and reduced back to a normal-sized man.
-Leela is still not impressed, but changes her mind when Mom announces that she can cure Leela herself.
+Leela is still not impressed, but changes her mind when Mom announces that she has a way to cure Leela herself.

 The episode ends with Fry and a cured Leela walking hand-in-hand through New New York City, which has been transformed into a jungle of giant beanstalks.